My name is Asha Dornfest. I’ve been a writer for over 20 years. I live in Portland, Oregon with my family.

-Today, my oldest is in high school.
+Today, my oldest is about to leave for college.
 The challenges that loomed during early parenthood are behind us.
 (Mostly.)
 I feel more confident and relaxed now, and I trust that I’ll figure things out.
 (Eventually.)

 Do I ever feel completely sure of myself?
 No. I’m still making it up as I go along.
 But I’m doing the best I can.

 And I know you are, too.

 My most recent book, PARENT HACKS, is an illustrated collection of genius shortcuts inspired by this blog.
 I’m immensely proud of this book because it invites a new generation of parents to share the kinds of smart, encouraging ideas readers here have been sharing for years.